kergoth/OE-Signatures/README.rst

 - ShellValue

   - The variables which are flagged as 'export' are added to the references for the ShellValue at object creation time currently.
+In addition, the external command executions are filtered based on the available shell functions defined in the metadata.
 This will be an issue if we start constructing value objects in the AST as the statements are evaluated, due to the order of operations.
 Either references should become a property for ShellValue which adds the current exports to the internally held references, or we'll have to add the current exports in the finalize step or something.
   - The shell code which identifies defined functions and excludes them from the list of executed commands does not take into account context.
 If one defined a function in a subshell, it would still exclude it from the list.